SEKOIA-IO/connector-sekoia-io-xdr/README.md

 In short: action `slug` drives operation keys, and OpenAPI drives request/response contract details.

+Scope rule:

+- Prefer adding or updating operations that map to existing Sekoia actions.
+- Add an OpenAPI-only operation only when no action definition exists and the need is explicit.

 Example:

 - The action file can be named `action_lists_cases.json`, while its action `slug` is `search_cases`.